eik-lib/website/docs/overview_eik_json.md

 sidebar_label: The eik.json File
 ---

-Eik packaging is configured either by way of a JSON meta file called `eik.json` or by values included in a `package.json` file.
-Any project that publishes assets to an Eik server must provide this configuration in one (and only one) of these locations.
+Eik packaging is configured either by way of a JSON meta file called `eik.json` or by values included in `package.json`.
+Any project that publishes assets to an Eik server must provide this configuration in one (and only one) of these ways.

 ### Defining Eik configuration in an eik.json file

-The most common way to configure an Eik setup is to create and populate an `eik.json` file in a project's root.
-Values placed in this configuration tell the Eik client where the Eik server is location, which files to package, name, version and so on.
+The most common way to configure an Eik setup is to create and populate an `eik.json` file in the project's root.
+Values placed in this configuration tell the Eik client where the Eik server is located, which files to package, its name, version and so on.

 __*Example*__